Conference Menu

 Surface and interface science, from fundamental to applied, has always been a big part of the most important scientific research problems affecting our society.
 However, what are the biggest challenges faced by researchers at this interface?
 If solved, which problems will make the biggest impact and advance real solutions?

-Soft Matter and Interfaces (SS/MSED/MT)
+Soft Matter and Interfaces (SS)

 Organizers